AndrewWalker/glud/doc/source/index.rst

 Glud is an abstraction on the libclang library that make matching fragments of the Clang AST simple and Pythonic.
-The intention is to produce something that's easier to compose than the default libclang API.
+The intention is to produce something that's easier to compose than the default libclang API, and is much closer to the Clang AST Matchers library.

 Glud's priorities are: